 - reliever medication

 - 2 small volume spacer devices

 - 2 compatible children's face masks (for children under the age of four)

-- · record form
+- record form

 - asthma first aid instruction card.

-The Asthma Foundation of Victoria recommends that spacers and face masks are for singleuse only.
+The Asthma Australia recommends that spacers and face masks are for single-use only.
 It is essential to have at least two spacers and two face masks in each first aid kit, and these should be replaced once used.